CEC Events and Highlights

 We accomplish these goals through:

-- briefings and roundtables for policymakers
+d) Briefings and roundtables for policymakers

-Northern Manhattan's residents are exposed to many environmental hazards, including those within the home (e.g., lead, pesticides) and to occupational and neighborhood-based exposures, including particulates from seven diesel bus depots.
-WE ACT, working with COEC and other partners, prepared an Environmental Health Report Card using both NYC public data and surveys of residents.
-Northern Manhattan received a C—below citywide averages with no remediation policies or practices in place—on eight of nine factors, including indoor and outdoor air quality, lead, pests and pesticide, solid waste, access to healthy food, recreational water quality, and open space.
-These factors contribute to high disease rates, including very high prevalence levels of asthma.
-Data from the 2006 Community Health Survey show that asthma hospitalization rates in Central Harlem and Washington Heights/Inwood are higher than for Manhattan, and that cancer death rates in Central Harlem are 30% higher than in Manhattan and 40% higher than in New York State.
-Our CEC has established partnerships to identify the community’s concerns, provide information about CEHNM findings that can be used to address them, and engage community and other stakeholders in dialogues to promote sound personal and policy decisions about environmental health.
+Northern Manhattan and the South Bronx are important areas of environmental health risk, particularly related to housing and air quality.
+In 2011, WE ACT, working with CEC and other partners, prepared an Environmental Health Report Card using both New York City public data and surveys of Northern Manhattan residents.
+Northern Manhattan received a C (below city averages because there were no remediation policies or practices in place) on 8 of 9 factors, including indoor and outdoor air quality (Northern Manhattan is home to seven diesel bus depots), lead, pests and pesticides, solid waste, healthy food access, recreational water quality, and open space.
+These factors contribute to high disease rates, including very high prevalence of asthma and asthma hospitalizations in Central Harlem and Washington Heights/Inwood and increased cancer rates.
+Cancer death rates in Central Harlem are 30% higher than in Manhattan overall and 40% higher than in New York State.
+Our CEC has established partnerships in Northern Manhattan/South Bronx to identify these communities’ concerns, provide information about CEHNM member’s findings that can address them, and engage community and other stakeholders in dialogues to promote sound personal and policy decisions about environmental health.

 Stakeholder Advisory Board